STEVE INSKEEP, Host:

 DAVID KESTENBAUM: A beauty contest.
 That is how the famous and somewhat eccentric economist John Maynard Keynes described the stock market in 1936.
 The contest he imagined worked like this: You get a bunch of photos of women's faces and have people vote.
 The game is to try to pick the winner - not necessarily who you think is the prettiest, but who you think everyone else will pick.

-Professor PIETRA RIVOLI (McDonough School of Business, Georgetown University): It made sense for me immediately.
+PIETRA RIVOLI: It made sense for me immediately.
 And I thought it had such interesting implications.

 KESTENBAUM: With Pietra's guidance, we tested this out with an online experiment.
 Instead of a beauty contest, we set up a cuteness contest with three animals.

 PROF: I picked the polar bear.
 I like the white fur, and I also thought that the whole skating on your belly on the ice thing as adorable.

 KESTENBAUM: And here's someone from Group B, Marla Wood, a listener from Colorado.

 MARLA WOOD: I actually had a hard time finding any of them particularly cute - oddly.

 KESTENBAUM: What did you think was the cutest, first?

 WOOD: I guess the loris was the cutest.